 IRS and OTC Penalties and Interest

-Most times it's not the back taxes that are the real problem, it's the penalties and interest that accrue.
+It's not just back taxes that are the problem, it's also the penalties and interest that accrue.
 These become a serious problem for many people facing tax debts.
-Compounding over a period of time, these penalties and interest can create a extremely high tax debt - sometimes even larger than the original tax owed!
+Compounding over a period of time, these penalties and interest can create an extremely high tax debt - sometimes the penalties and interest alone, can exceed the original tax owed!

 Reasons for IRS Penalties & Interest